GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/functions.rst

 Overloading accessors
 ---------------------------------------------

-daScript allows you to overload accessors, which means that you can define custom behavior for accessing fields of your own data types.
+Daslang allows you to overload accessors, which means that you can define custom behavior for accessing fields of your own data types.
 Here is an example of how to overload the accessor for a custom struct called Foo::

     struct Foo